bormaxi8080/bormaxi8080/README.md

 ---

 > **Note:** The full chronological project history is intentionally omitted from this landing page to keep the profile focused.
-It can be maintained separately as `PROJECTS.md` or a dedicated portfolio page.
+It maintained separately as [CHANGELOG.md](CHANGELOG.md) portfolio page.